 For more calculators and original studies, please visit our Calculations and Visualizations page for an listing of what we've produced.

-But remember, it’s a calculator.
-Not only can you roll your own program, you can also adjust the programs you’d like to eliminate with your program.
-Insert your own opinions and biases and hit ‘Calculate’, as often as you’d like!
+But remember, it's a calculator.
+Not only can you roll your own program, you can also adjust the programs you'd like to eliminate with your program.
+Insert your own opinions and hit 'Calculate', as often as you'd like!
+It's free!

 The Notes: Decisions, Assumptions, and Caveats